Yayoi KUSAMA (born in 1929)

 Aged 19 in 1948, she paints Flower Spirit, a morbid suite of waves of sanguineous flowers.
 A seminal 1950 work is titled Accumulation of the corpses (Prisoner surrounded by the curtain of depersonalisation).

-She arrives in New York City in June 1958, bringing therein her obsessions and her visions.
+She arrives in New York City in June 1958, bringing therein the visual elements of her hallucination.
 Viewing the network of lights of New York from the top of the skyscrapers, she appreciates the mystical dimension of her own ailment.
-She expresses infinity, spending dozens of consecutive hours to tirelessly paint on the canvas the same tiny colorful pattern whose repetition cancels her discomfort.
-She is nothing but a small insignificant dot in the infinity of mankind, but she would like this dot to become highly visible.

 Her art comes at the right time, when New York seeks to define a new style to supersede the expressionism.
 Searching for her psychic quietness through a process of annihilation, self obliteration in her own wording, she is supported by Donald Judd and the minimalists.
 The use of white in art is the concern of other artists including Manzoni, Ryman, Uecker and the unlimited repeatability of her brush is comparable to Agnes Martin's.
 In 1961 she moves her studio into the same building as Donald Judd and Eva Hesse.